Here is a list of Associate Level Criminal Justice Jobs. Learn more about the wonderful careers that are available to you with this degree.

 The majority of private investigators have some kind of background in criminal justice, and most states require them to be appropriately licensed.
 Depending on their background, specialization, and employer, private investigators can make more than $79,000 a year, but the median income reported for 2012 was $45,740.

 According to The 2014 Occupational Outlook Handbook, increased concern over identity theft and other cybercrimes, including internet scams and insurance fraud, has created an increased demand for private investigators.
-Since advances in computer technology will only cause these types of crime to escalate in the future, the need for private investigators could see a steady rise between now and 2022.
+Since advances in computer technology will only cause these types of crimes to escalate in the future, the need for private investigators could see a steady rise between now and 2022.

 5. Fish and Game Warden